What is NCTTA?

 NCTTA is the National Collegiate Table Tennis Association which is the governing body of Collegiate Table Tennis.
 The mission of NCTTA is to promote the sport of table tennis by providing collegians an opportunity to compete in this enjoyable lifetime sport and to provide student athletes the avenues to compete in serious intercollegiate table tennis competition at a club or varsity level.
 NCTTA is a 501(c)(3) non-profit organization and is seeking to have table tennis included as a sport in the National Collegiate Athletic Association (NCAA).

 What kind of table tennis scholarships are available?

-There are three NCTTA member schools that offer table tennis scholarships.
+There are two NCTTA member schools that offer table tennis scholarships.

 - Texas Wesleyan University is a small private school in Ft.
 Worth, Texas.

 NCTTA also administers an annual national scholarship program open to student athletes at any NCTTA member school.